Home » Paying For School » Arizona Veterans Benefits & Disabled Veterans Benefits

 Arizona Tuition Waiver

 The State of Arizona offers education benefits to qualifying wounded Arizona veterans and the dependents of qualifying service members who died in the line of duty.
-This help comes in the form of tuition-free education through the State of Arizona Tuition Waiver scholarships program.
+This help comes through tuition-free education through the State of Arizona Tuition Waiver Scholarships program.

 The waiver is only for “tuition expenses for on-campus and/or online undergraduate programs” and does not include books, parking, course fees, or housing.
-This program is offered in a variety of tiers, with each tier having a specific set of qualifications.
+This program is offered in various tiers, each with a specific set of qualifications.

 >> Find VA-approved colleges and universities in Arizona with our School Finder.